 denai moore and director raine allen miller use creativity as a way of dealing with anxiety

 Denai: I don't think I'd feel very authentic as a songwriter if I didn't talk about issues that I face daily.
 I think that's how I see song writing; it's the most honest form of creation.
-I remember going through a bad spell of anxiety around the time of writing Trickle, I had to literally cancel all my sessions and stop working.
-At the end of that period, I travelled for a bit and went to Paris on my own, which is when I ended up writing this song, so it was just natural.
-With songwriting, it's hard for me not to write about things I'm going through, it's definitely not forced.
+I remember going through a bad spell of anxiety around the time of writing "Trickle."
+I had to literally cancel all my sessions and stop working.
+At the end of that period, I traveled for a bit and went to Paris on my own, which is when I ended up writing this song, so it was just natural.
+With songwriting, it's hard for me not to write about things I'm going through.
+It's definitely not forced.

 D: I treat these collaborations almost like a challenge for myself, because I was such a private songwriter before.
-I remember the first collaboration I did was with this artist called Fantastic Mr Fox and we just worked via email so I was able to write on my own.
-It opened me up to a different world and made me a better songwriter and more confident in my skills in a sense.
-I've since learnt a lot from people like SBTRKT, who has been in music for a lot longer than me.
-And Alex (Mura Masa) is so talented.
+I remember the first collaboration I did was with this artist called Fantastic Mr Fox, and we just worked via email so I was able to write on my own.
+It opened me up to a different world and made me a better songwriter and more confident in my skills, in a sense.
+I've since learned a lot from people like SBTRKT, who has been in music for a lot longer than me.
+And Alex [Mura Masa] is so talented.

 R: I'm curious to know, when you say you were emailing, how does that work?

-D: Fantastic Mr Fox lives in Berlin so he'd send the song to me and then I wrote to it and sent it back to him and he'd give me feedback -- we just worked like that; we'd vocalise our opinions about the track via email.
+D: Fantastic Mr Fox lives in Berlin, so he'd send the song to me, then I wrote to it, sent it back to him, and he'd give me feedback.
+We just worked like that; we'd vocalize our opinions about the track via email.

 R: That's quite a nice intro into working with someone, it takes a bit of pressure away.

 D: Exactly.
 Also, everyone is so different.
 A really important part for me is to make a connection with someone.
 I can't collaborate with someone without that connection.